HETIC-MT-P2021/GalerieJawadScript/CONTRIBUTING.md

 ## Making Changes

-    Create a topic branch off of the Front or Back branches before you start your work.
+    Create a topic branch off of the Front, Back or Docker branches before you start your work.
         Please avoid working directly on the master branch or any of the Front or Back branches.

+    Branches name must respect the following convention: front-featurename
+        back-featurename
+        docker-featurename

-    Commits must respect the following code:
+    Commits must respect the following convention:
         Feature/Commit name
-        Fix/ Commit name
+        Fix/Commit name
-        Update/ Commit name
+        Update/Commit name

     Write meaningful, descriptive commit messages.